 Allergic to cats?
 We have a cat named Willie that comes in and out of the community building at will, making it an unsafe place for allergic folks. sorry!
 For the safety and sanity of flora, fauna, and farm animals, no pets are allowed!
 We can arrange pickups from public transportation in White River Jct, VT (train or bus) and Plymouth, NH (bus).
 Please contact us for details.

-Please note: We prefer that guests pay by check or cash.
+Please note: Payment is made by check or cash only.
 Thanks!